elenderg/PAL-1000/instruções de compilação.md

 `A nickname is a name.`

-`A "nickname" is the short name for a variable. "the left", for example, instead of "the left coordinate".
+`A "_nickname_" is the short name for a variable. "_the left", for example, instead of "_the left coordinate".
 It's typically the adjective that precedes the type name noun.`

 30. Now one more kind of variable: